Human rights in Mauritania: Acceptable conditions of work

 The nationally mandated minimum monthly wage for adults, which was not enforced, was $77 (21,000 ouguiya), which did not provide a decent standard of living for a worker and family.

 The standard, legal, nonagricultural workweek could not exceed either 40 hours or six days without overtime compensation, which was paid at rates that were graduated according to the number of overtime hours worked.
 Domestic and certain other workers could work 56 hours per week.
 Employees are required to be given at least one 24‑hour period of rest per week.
-The Labor Directorate of the Ministry of Labor is responsible for enforcement of labor laws, but in practice inadequate funding limited the effectiveness of enforcement.
+The Labor Directorate of the Ministry of Labor is responsible for the enforcement of labor laws, but in practice inadequate funding limited the effectiveness of enforcement.

 The government set health and safety standards, and the Ministry of Labor was responsible for enforcing these standards, but did so inconsistently.
-In principle workers could remove themselves from hazardous conditions without risking loss of employment, but in practice they could not.
+In principle, workers could remove themselves from hazardous conditions without risking loss of employment, but in practice, they could not.